 Yes.
 Not when you’re procrastinating, usually, but later.
 Your chronic procrastination habit can chip away your overall happiness.
 Indeed, procrastination more often than not leaves you unhappy in the end.
 Many people, and quite a few researchers, have found this to be true.

-The Procrastination Research Group, run by Timothy A. Pychyl, Associate Professor of Psychology at Carleton University in Ottawa, Canada, and an international authority on procrastination, interviewed over 10,000 people in a survey, and found that 94% of them confessed that procrastination indeed takes away some piece of their happiness.
+The Procrastination Research Group, run by Timothy A. Pychyl, Associate Professor of Psychology at Carleton University in Ottawa, Canada, and an international authority on procrastination, interviewed over 10,000 people in a survey, and found that 94% of them confessed procrastination indeed takes away some piece of their happiness.

-How Procrastination Makes You Unhappy?
+How Does Procrastination Make You Unhappy?

 - Procrastination can harm your relationships — personal and professional.
 If you’re habitually late at a date with your friend, or mostly show up late at office meetings, you are definitely causing yourself to settle into a quicksand of bad reputation.
 It will be an open secret that you do not care about other people in your life.